 (Most recent revision of this document: Jan.
 22, 2022)

 What about cellphones and other wireless devices?
-Those have become
+Those became

 Amateur radio, broadcast radio and TV, cellphones

-and other wireless devices all transmit what are called "non-ionizing
+and many other wireless devices all transmit what are called "non-ionizing

 electromagnetic radiation" (EMR)--radio signals.
 Often the term "electromagnetic

 fields" (EMFs) is used to describe both radio signals and the lower frequency